 Buffer Overflow Attack

-), enabling the execution of arbitrary code.
-In this blog post, we’ll walk through a practical demonstration of exploiting a buffer overflow vulnerability using GDB (GNU Debugger) to overwrite eip
+Buffer overflow vulnerabilities are among the most notorious and exploited weaknesses in software security.
+They allow attackers to overwrite critical areas of memory, such as the return address (eip), enabling the execution of arbitrary code.
+In this blog post, we’ll walk through a practical demonstration of exploiting a buffer overflow vulnerability using GDB (GNU Debugger) to overwrite eip and redirect program execution to a target function.

 Environment Setup

 Before diving into the exploitation process, ensure you have a controlled and authorized environment for conducting these experiments, such as a virtual machine.
-We’ll use a simple C program demo.c
+We’ll use a simple C program demo.c containing a buffer overflow vulnerability as our attack target.

 Example Code: demo.c